How to Dress for Actor Headshots

 Busy Patterns are Distracting

 If you wear a shirt with a logo on it or a plaid shirt, that is fine.
 Just try not to pick anything that has really distracting patterns or designs on it.
-Remember, the focus of your headshots should always be you and not the clothes you are wearing!
+Remember, the focus of your headshots should always be your face and not the clothes you are wearing!

 Bring a Few Extra Shirts